gellmr/App472.Solution/README.md

 `path/to/repos/App472.Syd.Dev/Remote Desktop/App472.Syd.Dev.rdp`

+Note that you need to re-download the rdp file every time you restart the instance.

 On this page you will also see "Get password" at the bottom.
 Click this link.

 It says "Get Windows password" and asks you to "Upload private key file"